-Hypothesis testing refers to the process of making inferences or educated guesses about a particular population.
-This can either be done using statistics and data, or it can be done on the basis of an uncontrolled observational study.
+Hypothesis testing refers to the process of making inferences or educated guesses about a particular population parameter.
+This can either be done using statistics and sample data, or it can be done on the basis of an uncontrolled observational study.
 When a pre-determined number of subjects in a hypothesis test prove the "alternative hypothesis," then the original hypothesis (the "null hypothesis") is overturned.

 Below, you will find some examples of hypothesis testing in a variety of different cases.

 - A hypothesis is put forward that children who take vitamin C are less likely to become ill during flu season than those who do not.
 A hypothesis test is conducted where a sample group of children is given vitamin C for three months while another group is not.
 As it turns out, the alternative hypothesis is confirmed.

 - Researchers conduct hypothesis testing that challenges the original assumption that aspirin can help a person who has a heart attack.
 Research is conducted confirming the null hypothesis.